 Office responsibilities and project role:

 Our organizational structure allows me to fill the roles I enjoy the most – intern development, production standards, quality assurance, code updates, and technology implementation – and still work at both the detail and big-picture levels.
 I am also the BIM leader; my expertise in this area is fuller integration of the software between the architectural and engineering disciplines, in order to optimize the model throughout project delivery.

 Outside the office:

 When I met my wife, I fell head first and never looked back.
 We met at a college party, moved in together six weeks later, and now have two amazing young daughters.
 I’m very active in their school PTO, serving first as Secretary and then as President.
-My proudest accomplishments are the increased parental involvement levels, and the amount of funds we raised for the teachers.
-Hiking, fishing, camping, reading and painting fill the rest of my time.
+My proudest accomplishments are the increased parental involvement levels, and the number of funds we raised for the teachers.
+Hiking, fishing, camping, reading, and painting fill the rest of my time.